docker-archive/pulpo/README.md

-Pulpo
+# Pulpo
----

-Validate and build configurations in Node.
+Define, hydrate, and validate configurations in Node.

-- **Static Schema**: Use JSON to define schemas for configuration
+- **Schema**: Use JSON and JS objects to define schemas

-- **Extensible and Configurable**: Pulpo provides an easy interface for defining types, resolving configurations, coercing values, and allowing CLI overrides.
+- **Types**: Add new types with casting and validation
+- **Casting, Transforms, and Validation**: Handle config values intelligently
+- **Source Hierarchy**: Look for values from passed in configs, ENV variables, and CLI args
+- **Self Referencing**: Reference other config values via function or string interpolation

 ## Getting Started